erikathea/migp-go/README.md

 # MIGP library

+Forked from [Cloudflare's MIGP (Might I Get Pwned)](https://github.com/cloudflare/migp-go), this project is an implementation of MIGP 2.0 version.
-This contains a library for the MIGP (Might I Get Pwned) protocol.
-MIGP can be used to build privacy-preserving compromised credential checking services.
+MIGP protocol can be used to build privacy-preserving compromised credential checking services.
-Read [the paper](https://arxiv.org/pdf/2109.14490.pdf) or the [blog post](https://blog.cloudflare.com/privacy-preserving-compromised-credential-checking) for more details.
+Read [the MIGP 2.0 paper](https://eprint.iacr.org/2023/1848.pdf), [the original MIGP paper](https://arxiv.org/pdf/2109.14490.pdf), or the [blog post](https://blog.cloudflare.com/privacy-preserving-compromised-credential-checking) for more details.

 ## Quick start